vivienbarchet/TenseMusic/docs/index.md

 The toolbox aims at predicting tension from musical files.
 The tension prediction requires several steps, beginning with loading the audio and cutting off silence from the files.
 The next step involves extracting loudness, tempo, onset frequency, pitch height, and dissonance from the audio files.
 These features are then, in a final step, used to predict the perceived tension.
 An additional optional step includes sonifying some of the features to evaluate the extraction performance for the specific piece at hand.

-The tension extraction relies on the tension model developed by Farbood and Upham (https://www.frontiersin.org/articles/10.3389/fpsyg.2013.00998/full).
+The tension extraction relies on the tension model developed by Farbood (2012, https://online.ucpress.edu/mp/article/29/4/387/46442/A-Parametric-Temporal-Model-of-Musical-Tension)

 Please note that the toolbox was developed to work with .wav files.
 Consider transforming your music files to .wav in order to use the functions.